RiedleroD/PocketPotato-sw/Readme.md

 ### Textures

-- Draw a texture with black/white inverted.
+- Draw a texture with a pixel depth of one (either fully black or fully white pixels).
 I can recommend [Piskel](https://www.piskelapp.com).
-- Export it as a png and feed it through [this tool](https://manytools.org/hacker-tools/image-to-byte-array/go/) to get it into the format C++ wants.
-In the future, this should be handled by `texture_fmt.py`, our texture formatting script.
+- Export it as a png and feed it through `texture_fmt.py`, our texture formatting script, to get it into the format C++ wants.
+We currently only support non-compressed textures; compressed ones will be implemented soon!
 - Add the resulting array to the code, and format it the same way the other textures are formatted.
 Don't forget the comment!

 ### Code